webosose/website/content/en/docs/tutorials/native-services/developing-downloadable-native-services.md

 A **downloadable native service** is a 3rd party native service that can be installed on the webOS target device.

 {{< note "Downloadable vs. Built-In" >}}
-In webOS OSE, apps and services are divided into two categories: downloadable and built-in.
+In webOS OSE, apps and services can be classified into two types based on how they are installed on the target device.

-- **Downloadable** apps/services are installed by appinstalld service.
-This service automatically generates several configurations for the apps/services. (such as trust level)
+- **Downloadable** apps/services are installed by the appinstalld service.
+The appinstalld service creates webOS configurations based on files created by developers. (such as trust level) Developers can modify only certain parts of the app/service settings.
 - **Built-in** apps/services are built and installed by developers.
-Developers can **customize** configurations to suit their needs.
+Developers can **customize** app/service's configurations to suit their needs.
 {{< /note >}}

 This tutorial shows a step-by-step guide for creating a downloadable native service from scratch.

 ## Prerequisites

-Before you begin, prepare the followings:
+Before you begin, prepare the following:

 - [Samples repository](https://github.com/webosose/samples)
 - [Command-Line Interface (CLI)](https://github.com/webos-tools/cli)